 Other Ways To Watch It

 But numbers are not everything.
 Sure, the popularity might look to be decreasing on paper, but it would be naïve to assume that the fanbase has just vanished into thin air.
-Instead, NASCAR is now available to watch through various media, with some preferring to just catch up with the highlights on YouTube as a free way to get their NASCAR fix, driven in part by higher ticket and TV package prices.
+Instead, NASCAR is now available to watch through various media, with some preferring to just catch up with the highlights on YouTube as a free way to get their stock car fix, driven in part by higher NASCAR ticket prices.

-Others may be streaming it online in other ways, as this is also becoming much easier with the ubiquity of the internet.
+Others may be streaming it online in other ways, as this is also becoming much easier with the ubiquity of the internet, and is often more favorable than expensive TV packages.
 Thus, it is not fair to assume that because the TV figures and attendances are down, NASCAR is losing fans.
-On the contrary, it could even be gaining fans, due to the ease with which people can now access at least some aspects of the sport.
+On the contrary, it could even be gaining fans, due to the ease with which people can now access the sport.